-InSight is expected to launch sometime between May 5 and June 8, 2018, from Vandenberg Air Force Base in California, on an Atlas V vehicle from United Launch Alliance.
+InSight launched toward Mars on May 5, 2018, from Vandenberg Air Force Base in California, on an Atlas V vehicle from United Launch Alliance.
 If successful, the mission will land on Nov.
 26, 2018, at the Martian Elysium Planitia, an equatorial zone just south of an ancient volcanic area.
 InSight will send back data about the Red Planet's interior for about 1 Mars year, or 728 Earth-days (a little more than two Earth years).
+You can see launch photos here.

 Brief development history